 Permits for businesses in parks

-You must apply for a permit if you want to do business or commercial activities in a park or reserve in the Northern Territory (NT).
+If you want to do business or commercial activities in a park or reserve in the Northern Territory (NT), you must apply for a permit.

-You should apply at least three months before you want to start doing business.
+You should apply at least 3 months before you want to start doing business.
 Not all permit applications are successful.

-There are two kinds of permits for commercial activities, minor concession and major concession.
+There are two kinds of permits for commercial activities:

 The Parks and Wildlife Commission does not provide permits for Kakadu or Uluru Kata Tjuta National Parks.

-Go to the Australian Government's Department of the Environment website for more information about national parks.
+For more information about national parks, go to the Australian Government's Department of the Environment website.

 Commercial work is for money or financial gain.